The Cordillera Huayhuash Circuit has been described as possibly the best and most demanding alpine trek in the entire world!

 - Meals outside of the trek

-All in all you will require 2 weeks off work, plus a Friday & Monday either side.
+All in all you will require 2 weeks off work, plus maybe a Friday before the trip starts in order to fly into Lima and bus to Huaraz.
 We will need to allow for travel to & from the mountains as well as the acclimatisation day hikes from Huaraz.
 The trek itself is 10 days.
 If you can get to Huaraz and start acclimatising even earlier, this will be of great benefit to you.
 Those who prepare properly will have a good chance of success even if they lack prior high altitude experience.

 See full details of the event here: